 All winter long, your HVAC system has been working hard to keep your home warm and toasty.
-Now, spring is on the horizon, which means it’s time to prepare your system for the transition from heating to cooling the rooms in your house.
-Here are the specific maintenance tasks you need to perform as winter comes to an end and warmer weather makes an appearance:
+Now, spring is has sprung, which means it’s time to prepare your HVAC system for the transition from heating to cooling the rooms in your house.

 The first thing you should do is replace the air filters in your HVAC system.
 It’s best to replace these filters every month, but you should do it at least every three months if once a month doesn’t work for you.
 The start of spring acts as the perfect reminder to change out the HVAC filters.
 After a long winter, the air filter in your HVAC unit is likely full of dirt, debris, and bacteria.
 To prevent these contaminants from circulating throughout your home, you should replace the dirty filters with new ones.